joshbegley/nyt-latest/README.md

-**‘Didn’t respect our opponent’: Bruins punt two points against no-name Panthers**\
+**‘Didn’t respect our opponent’: Bruins punt 2 points against no-name Panthers**\
-`The Bruins turned it up in the third period with 15 shots on net, but couldn't beat a heavily depleted Panthers squad.`\
+`The Bruins turned it up in the third period with 15 shots on net but couldn't beat a heavily depleted Panthers squad.`\
 https://nytimes.com/athletic/7168408/2026/04/02/bruins-panthers-injuries-geekie-goal-slump/

 **Trump’s Strait of Hormuz Problem**\